nicolashahn/nicolashahn.github.io/_posts/unpublished/2019-04-28-program-in-python-go-rust.md

 command line tool.
 The actual [meat](https://github.com/nicolashahn/diffimg/blob/master/diffimg/diff.py) of the program is very small, only a few dozen lines.
-This is due to making use of Pillow's `ImageChops.difference()` function, which generates the diff image - the ratio calculation is only a few more lines.
+This is due to making use of Pillow's `ImageChops.difference()` function, which generates the diff image.
+The ratio calculation is only a few more lines.
 Not a lot of effort went into building this tool ([xkcd was right](https://xkcd.com/353/), there's a Python module for nearly everything), but it's been very handy to many people.